DomoApps/StarterKit/README.md

 ```

 Where:
-- `rows` is a 2 dimentional `Array` of the data.
+- `rows` is a 2 dimensional `Array` of the data.
-- `columns` is an `Array` of `Objects` discribing how to chart each column (or Array index) in the `rows` Array.
+- `columns` is an `Array` of `Objects` describing how to chart each column (or Array index) in the `rows` Array.
 For instance, in the example above the value of the first index/column of my row data is "Corporate", so my `Object` for that column is:
     - `type` - The value is a `string` so I use `PHOENIX_DATA_TYPE.STRING` here (see the **Data Types** section of [Phoenix API](https://domoapps.github.io/domo-phoenix/#/domo-phoenix/api) for the full list of types).
     - `name` - The value came from the "Customer Segment" column of my dataset, so that is how I want Phoenix to label it.
     - `mapping` - Mappings vary by Chart Type (see the **Column Information** for your Chart Type on the [Chart Specific Information](https://domoapps.github.io/domo-phoenix/#/domo-phoenix/properties) page of the documentation).
 I am using a [bar chart](https://domoapps.github.io/domo-phoenix/#/domo-phoenix/chart/bar) so the supported mappings for my chart are `ITEM`,`VALUE` and `SERIES`.
 For a bar chart: